Prelude and Fugue in B minor, BWV 544: Prelude

 Tightly woven 32nd note scales, suspensions, dramatic octave pedal effects, tension-building through repetition, and appoggiatura harmonies characterize this movement.
 The opening theme is followed by contrasting fugal episodes.
 The complex ritornello structure of this prelude makes the work structurally similar to that of other mature organ works, such as the BWV 548 and BWV 546 preludes.

 Fugue

-The 4/4 fugue is more restrained compared to the 6/8 prelude, containing a relatively straightforward subject that moves in single note steps up and down the B minor scale.
+The 4/4 fugue is more restrained compared to the 6/8 prelude, containing a relatively straightforward subject that moves stepwise up and down the B minor scale.